-Unintended consequences: are there any arise, for example SUP items being replaced with other disposable materials (such as compostable, biodegradable, oxo-degradable or other biobased
+Unintended consequences: are there any potential unintended consequences that could arise, for example being replaced with other disposable materials (such as compostable, biodegradable, oxo-degradable or other biobased plastics), which can be equally complex to manage?
+How will this be tackled?